w3c/wai-tutorials/source/forms/index.html.erb.md

 - **[Validating Input](validation.html):** Validate input provided by the user, and provide options to undo changes and confirm data entry.

-- **[User Notifications](notifications.html):** Notify users about successful task completion, any errors, and provide instructions to correct mistakes.
+- **[User Notifications](notifications.html):** Notify users about successful task completion, any errors, and provide instructions to help correct mistakes.

-- **[Multi-Step Forms](multi-step.html):** Divide long forms into multiple smaller forms that constitute a series of logical steps or stages and inform users about their progress.
+- **[Multi-Page Forms](multi-page.html):** Divide long forms into multiple smaller forms that constitute a series of logical steps or stages and inform users about their progress.

 - **[Custom Controls](custom-controls.html):** Use stylized form elements and other progressive enhancement techniques to provide custom controls.